What is a Vehicle Electronic Equipment Installers or Repairer?

 - Wirer

-Is There Going to be Demand for Vehicle Electronic Equipment Installers and Repairers?
+Job Demand for Vehicle Electronic Equipment Installers and Repairers

-In the United States, there were 12,100 jobs for Vehicle Electronic Equipment Installers or Repairer in 2016.
+There were about 12,100 jobs for Vehicle Electronic Equipment Installers or Repairer in 2016 (in the United States).
 There is little to no growth in job opportunities for Vehicle Electronic Equipment Installers or Repairer.
 Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.

 The states with the most job growth for Vehicle Electronic Equipment Installers or Repairer are Georgia, Alaska, and Oregon.
 Watch out if you plan on working in New Hampshire, North Dakota, or Nebraska.
 These states have the worst job growth for this type of profession.